moto0000/Ejecta-Pixi.js/README.md

 Ejecta-Pixi.js
 ==============
-This is small "hasck" to run Pixi.js on Ejecta
+This is small "hack" to run Pixi.js on Ejecta

 How to use:
 ==============